Seth Sentry: Biography

 In May 2021, Sentry announced his third studio album, Super Cool Tree House, which compiles songs released on YouTube during the COVID-19 pandemic.
 The album was released on 18 June 2021.

 Personal life

 Marton grew up in Sorrento, a small coastal town in Victoria.
-His stage name was inspired by the Marvel comic book superhero Sentry.
 He is an avid gamer, sometimes referencing video games in his songs and posting YouTube videos in which he answers fan questions while playing video games.
+He also built his own rap battle video game in 2020 called Keyboard Warriors.